 Did you know today is National Anthem Day?
-In celebration of the day and in honor of our wonderful country, I thought I’d share this printable:
+In celebration of the day and in honor of our wonderful country, I thought I’d share a couple of new resources.
+Namely, our National Anthem and US Pledge Printables.

 The song actually has four verses, but the first is the one they sing at parades and political conventions and ball games.